Pediatric physical therapist assisting a toddler with gross motor development at Movevery, a specialized therapy practice

 A certification badge with a maroon top banner stating ABPTS Board-Certified Specialist in pediatric physical therapy.
 The badge is gray with black text and a black bottom section that says Click to Verify.

-• Dr. Nicole has advanced training in assessing tethered oral tissues (such as tongue ties) to understand their impact on function throughout life.
-She values collaboration with families and other providers to ensure a comprehensive, whole-body approach to care.
+• Dr. Nicole has advanced training in the assessment of tethered oral tissues, including tongue ties and lip ties, to better understand their impact on feeding, oral motor function, and whole-body development.
+She evaluates how oral restrictions may influence posture, tension patterns, and motor skills, particularly in infants and young children.
+Dr. Nicole values close collaboration with families, lactation consultants, pediatricians, and other providers to ensure a comprehensive, coordinated approach to care.

-• Dr. Nicole completed specialized coursework in supporting oral motor skills in infants.
-Her training includes identifying differences in oral motor function and underlying physiologic factors, such as tongue ties, and developing strategies to improve participation and performance in breastfeeding, bottle feeding, and other essential developmental milestones.
+• Dr. Nicole has completed specialized coursework in infant feeding and oral motor development through The Lactation OT®.
+Her training includes identifying differences in oral motor function and underlying physiologic factors, such as tongue ties, that may influence breastfeeding, bottle feeding, and early developmental participation.

 Additional Certifications & Trainings